skbkontur/GroBuf/README.markdown

    ProtoBufSerialize |      X86 | LegacyJit |    Host | 156.2833 us | 3.5322 us |
  ProtoBufDeserialize |      X86 | LegacyJit |    Host |  41.5833 us | 0.5682 us |

+The disadvantages are:
-The downside is: because of simpler format the size of data produced by GroBuf is 1.5-2 times larger than ProtoBuf's.
-But this planned to be optimized in the future.
+ - because of simpler format the size of data produced by GroBuf is 1.5-2 times larger than ProtoBuf's.
+But this planned to be optimized in the future
+ - lack of ProtoBuf's extensions